IABTechLab/uid2docs/docs/guides/integration-prebid-mobile-summary.md

 ---
-title: Mobile Integration for Prebid.js
+title: Mobile Integration for Prebid Mobile SDK
-sidebar_label: Mobile Integration for Prebid.js
+sidebar_label: Mobile Integration for Prebid Mobile SDK
-pagination_label: Mobile Integration for Prebid.js
+pagination_label: Mobile Integration for Prebid Mobile SDK
-description: An overview of  about setting up Prebid.js integration on mobile devices.
+description: Summary of information resources for setting up Prebid integration on mobile devices.
 hide_table_of_contents: false
 sidebar_position: 04
 ---

 import Link from '@docusaurus/Link';

-# UID2 Mobile Integration for Prebid.js
+# UID2 Mobile Integration for Prebid Mobile SDK

-UID2 integration with Prebid.js is also supported for Android mobile devices.
+UID2 integration with Prebid is also supported for Android mobile devices, using the Prebid Mobile SDK.

 For details, see the following sections of the mobile integration guides: